Encoding functions¶

 ).

 For String and FixedString, all bytes are simply encoded as eight binary numbers.
-Zero bytes are not omitted.
+Zero bytes aren't omitted.

 Values of Float and Decimal types are encoded as their representation in memory.
-As we support little-endian architecture, they are encoded in little-endian.
-Zero leading/trailing bytes are not omitted.
+They are encoded in little-endian.
+Zero leading/trailing bytes aren't omitted.

 Values of UUID type are encoded as big-endian order string.